Blacktown - South

 The area's income profile falls below national averages based on AreaSearch analysis

-Blacktown - South has a median taxpayer income of $49,523 and an average income of $56,673 according to postcode level ATO data aggregated by AreaSearch for the financial year 2022.
-This is lower than national averages, with Greater Sydney having a median income of $56,994 and an average income of $80,856.
-By March 2025, estimates suggest the median income will be approximately $54,772 and the average income will be around $62,680, based on Wage Price Index growth of 10.6% since financial year 2022.
-According to the 2021 Census, incomes in Blacktown - South rank modestly, between the 38th and 52nd percentiles for household, family, and personal incomes.
-The largest income segment comprises 36.2% of residents earning $1,500 - $2,999 weekly.
-High housing costs consume 17.9% of income, but disposable income remains at the 50th percentile.
-Blacktown - South's SEIFA income ranking places it in the 4th decile.
+Blacktown - South had a median taxpayer income of $49,523 and an average of $56,673 according to AreaSearch's aggregation of postcode level ATO data for the financial year 2022.
+This was lower than national averages, with Greater Sydney having a median income of $56,994 and an average of $80,856.
+Using Wage Price Index growth of 12.61% from financial year 2022 to September 2025, estimated incomes would be approximately $55,768 (median) and $63,819 (average).
+Based on the 2021 Census, household, family, and personal incomes in Blacktown - South ranked modestly, between the 38th and 52nd percentiles.
+The largest income segment consisted of 36.2% earning $1,500-$2,999 weekly (4,639 residents), similar to the region's distribution at 30.9%.
+Housing costs consumed 17.9% of income, but strong earnings placed disposable income at the 50th percentile.
+The area's SEIFA income ranking was in the 4th decile.

 Frequently Asked Questions - Income